taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"It was a day of hope and wonder."**

-**"The Space Consortium had just announced the completion of their third space farm, Mae Jemison Memorial Arboretum.
-The news feeds were drowning in photos of the ribbon-cutting event up in orbit, of beautiful, important people draped in gorgeously fashionable and unspeakably expensive formal attire, eSyrup fabric programmed to fluidly change colours in response to the lights, the music, their wearers' moods..."**
+**"The Space Consortium had just announced the completion of their third space farm, the Mae Jemison Memorial Arboretum.
+The news feeds were drowning in photos of the glamorous ribbon-cutting event..."**

+We see beautiful, important people draped in gorgeously fashionable and unspeakably expensive formal attire, eSyrup fabric programmed to fluidly change colours in response to the lights, the music, and their wearers' moods.

-**"...of delicate, mouth-watering hors d'oeuvres made from the succulent crops grown and cultivated at the two older space farms, with their carefully filtered water and pristine soil..."**
+**"...of delicate, mouth-watering hors d'oeuvres made from the succulent crops grown at the two older space farms, in carefully filtered water and pristine soil..."**

-**"...of the fleet of orbiting home pods that synchronised their velocities with the new arboretum in order to snag front row seats to this historic moment, when humanity proved its ingenuity once more..."**
+**"...of the fleet of orbiting home pods that synchronised their velocities with the new arboretum in order to snag front row seats to this historic moment..."**

 **"...for the world was becoming too dirty, too extreme in its weather, to support industrial planetside farming..."**

-**"...and many people, on this historic day of hope and wonder, were starving..."**
+**"...and many people, on this historic day, were starving..."**

 ### Page 2